-Endometrial Cancer Prevention
+- Endometrial Cancer Prevention Center

-What is prevention?
+What is cancer prevention?

 Cancer prevention is action taken to lower the chance of getting cancer.
 By preventing cancer, the number of new cases of cancer in a group or population is lowered.
 Hopefully, this will lower the number of deaths caused by cancer.